schurgan/domoticz-BSR/README.md

 ## Developing
 Based on https://github.com/ffes/domoticz-buienradar/ there are
- -  `fakeDomoticz.py` - used to run it outside of Domoticz
+ - `/blz/fakeDomoticz.py` - used to run it outside of Domoticz
- -  `testBsr.py` it's the entry point for tests
+ - unittest under folder `/test`  - it's the new entry point for tests
+ - `/blz/blzHelperInterface.py` starting point for some more structure

 ## ChangeLog